jkru3/digital-garden/content/portfolio.md

 ---

-no guarantees i will have the time to start any of this
+projects take time from other things i enjoy so no guarantees i will have the time to start any of this.
+I have a [[a template for building profitable things]] that i use to determine whether or not something is worth working on

+feel free to take any of this stuff and run with it, just make sure to credit me for the inspiration (better yet, [[contact|reach out]] and let’s build it together)
 - [[opinion board]] (partially implemented —see the [[portfolio#*previous* projects|High Speed Rail project]])
 - [[personalized AI generated GIFs]]
+- some kind of podcast/youtube channel on *How to Think*
 - [[urban sprawl predictor]]
 - [[art distribution project]]
 - [[reverse yelp]]